cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

             :else (error "Unknown expression type -- EVAL" exp)))
 ```

-When we call `eval` with a quoted expression to evaluate, it will look at what type of expression we are dealing with, and then dispatch to another procedure to handle it.
+When we call `eval` with a quoted expression to evaluate (e.g., `(eval 'definition 'env)` in an environment,
+it will look at what type of expression we are dealing with, and then dispatch to another procedure to handle it.

+I'll first go over it just describing `eval` in words, and next dive deeper into the routines.
-When an expression is self-evaluating (like a string ["hello"] or a number [1]) we just get the expression back.
+When an expression `exp` is self-evaluating (like a string ["hello"], a number [1] or a boolean [`true`]) `eval` just gets the expression back.
 If `exp` is a variable (`a`), we look up the value of the variable in the environment (we will discuss how this works later).
-It `exp` is a definition we want to define the value in the environment
+If `exp` is a definition we want to define the value in the environment
-(If we define (defn a "hello") we want "a" stored in the environment to be "hello", and when we look up the variable a later we want to have "hello" returned.)
+(If we define (`defn a "hello"`) we want "a" stored in the environment to be "hello", and when we look up the variable a later we want to have "hello" returned.)
-If `exp` is an assignment (set! a "hi"), we will look up "a" in the environment, and set it to a new value.
+If `exp` is an assignment (`set! a "hi"`), we will look up `a` in the environment, and set it to a new value.
-If `exp` is a lambda expression we create a procedure of this lambda expression (we create a list tagged with the flag 'procedure),
+If `exp` is a lambda expression (anonymous function) we create a procedure of this lambda expression (we create a list tagged with the flag 'procedure),
 where we store the parameters and the body of the procedure alongside with the current environment captured in it (see `make-procedure` below).
-Besides that we have an if-statement and conditional.
+Next, we have an if-statement and conditional:
-A conditional is transformed to a list of if-statements.
+a conditional is transformed to a list of if-statements via a routine named `cond->if`.
 In an if-statement: if the predicate is true the first clause is evaluated, and if false the second clause is evaluated.
 For example, `(if p 'n<sub>1</sub> 'n<sub>2</sub>)` leads to `n<sub>1</sub>` if `p` is true and to `n<sub>2</sub>` otherwise.

+The above is all reasonably straightforward.
 The most interesting thing happens if the expression is an application.
 Then we apply the result of evaluating the operator of the expression in the environment, to the list of values that follow, each evaluated in the environment.

-`list-of-values` is implemented as follows:
+First we look at `list-of-values`, which is implemented as follows:

 ```
 (defn list-of-values [exps env]